MohamedMesto/Word_adventure/README.md

 7. **Global Leaderboards:** Introduce leaderboards to track and showcase players' performance across the community.
 This feature will encourage friendly competition and allow users to see how they rank against others, fostering a sense of achievement and motivation.

-Sure!
-Here’s an updated version of the **Technologies Used** section tailored to fit your **Word Adventure** project.
-This version emphasizes technologies relevant to game development, user interface design, and deployment:

----

 ## Technologies Used

 - **HTML5:** Provides the fundamental structure and content for the Word Adventure website.